molecula/documentation/_includes/cloud/cloud-user-profile-summary.md

 * User role (can be changed by Administrators)
 * Dates the profile was created and last modified
 * The account status

-NOTE: The email address used as the login cannot be changed